 Crystal Alleyne is a photographer who was born in Trinidad and Tobago and currently lives in the UK.
 In 2019, Crystal completed a 3-month workshop introductory course to photography, fashion, creative writing, and podcasting with Accumulate, a charity that provides creative workshops to young people affected by homelessness.
 In 2019, her work was exhibited in ‘Accumulate: Youth Culture’ at Autograph, London.
 Crystal found the exhibition and her involvement in its curation an exciting/great opportunity and thrived on being in a creative space.
 That year she became one of the recipients of the Accumulate Scholarship Programme and was supported to study Design at Ravensbourne University, where she gained a Diploma.

 Crystal’s photography explores personal experience and nature, capturing what she describes as “precious moments”.
-She is specifically interested colour and pattern.
+She is specifically interested in colour and pattern.

 In 2020, Crystal will be attending Ravensbourne University to pursue a three-year Degree in Graphic Design where she intends to continue her photography work and, as she explains: “to grasp more knowledge in photography as there is still more to learn and life is continuous learning process.”